-This (and probably the accommodation) will be the most expensive part of your trip, so it pays off to think about it in advance.
+This (and probably your accommodations) will be the most expensive part of your trip, so it pays to think about it in advance.

-Could you use a small economic car or do you need a big minivan for the whole family?
+Could you use a small economy car or do you need a big minivan for the whole family?
 What distance do you want to cover?

 Here are my suggestion for transport options depending on the type of traveling you are going to do:

 - a couple – a rented car would suit you great, especially if you are a nature addict!
 This is the most popular option for discovering New Zealand because you can tailor-make your trip and stop anywhere you like for pictures.
-You can choose either a normal rented car (my choice) or a camper van and stay in camping zones.
+You can choose either a regular rental car (my choice) or a camper van and stay in camping zones.